Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Methodology

-\paragraph{Online experience growth.} After the episode ends, we insert the new rollout into the bank: we store the episode-level instruction embedding $\ell^\star$ with all non-blank step tuples $\big(\mathbf{F}_t,\mathbf{k}_t,\mathbf{a}_t^{(0)}\big)$ computed with the same mean–max keying.
-Consistent with our storage policy, we do not filter by success or failure; reasons and ablations are provided in the appendix.
-In practice, when operating under a experience budget, one can apply standard retention strategies (e.g., reservoir-style sampling or recency-aware replacement) without changing the retrieval or learning rules described above.
+\textbf{Online experience growth.} After each episode, we insert the resulting rollout into the experience bank: the episode-level instruction embedding $\ell^\star$ is stored together with all step tuples $\big(\mathbf{F}_t, \mathbf{k}_t, \mathbf{a}_t^{(0)}\big)$ computed under the same mean--max keying scheme.
+At deployment time, however, we append only rollouts that successfully reach the goal, unlike the training phase, which may also admit near-successful or failed trajectories (Appendix Section\ref{sec:success-failure}).
+These successful episodes serve as high-quality references for future retrieval.
+When operating under an experience budget, standard retention strategies, such as reservoir sampling or recency-aware replacement, can be applied without modifying the retrieval or learning mechanisms described above.